neha-r-p/react-bubbles/README.md

 - [ ] Describe how web servers work.

+A web server is : a computer that stores the code for a website, and/or a software program that runs on said computer.
+Servers are on 24/7 so anyone can access them at any time.
+Servers are accessed on the internet with a specific url pointing to it.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.